manimal1/Grewt-base/README.md

 React is the frontend library used in this project.
 Redux or MobX can be used for state management.
 The Material-UI library and Sass are also used for simple styling.

-- Frontend routing employs React's BrowserRouter from the stand alone lib[react-router-dom](https://www.npmjs.com/package/react-router-dom).
+- Frontend routing employs React's BrowserRouter from the stand alone lib [react-router-dom](https://www.npmjs.com/package/react-router-dom).
 Check out helpful docs [here](https://reacttraining.com/react-router/web/guides/quick-start)
 - [Redux](https://redux.js.org/) has been configured with a couple of useful middlewares: [redux-thunk](https://github.com/reduxjs/redux-thunk) for handling async logic, and the [Redux DevTools Extension](http://extension.remotedev.io/)